Bacon8tor/awesome-falcon-bms-tools/README.md

 **[↑ back to top](#awesome-falcon-bms-tools)**
 - [PTO2 for BMS](https://github.com/ExoLightFR/PTO2-for-BMS) - A small utility to synchronize your Winwing PTO2 lights with Falcon BMS
 - [Helios](https://github.com/HeliosVirtualCockpit/Helios) - Full Cockpit functionality for touchscreens or just displaying items on screen, works with DCS and Falcon
+- [Falcon BMS Callbacker](https://github.com/kungfoo/falcon-bms-callbacker) - Falcon BMS Callbacker allows you to invoke BMS callbacks by simply sending them as a UDP datagram.
+- [Simhub Plugin for Falcon BMS](https://github.com/RobGeada/falcon-bms-simhub-plugin) - This plugin connects Falcon 4 BMS's telemetry output to SimHub, allowing the use of SimHub to control bass shakers, LEDs, wind simulators, etc., based on Falcon 4's telemetry.

 ## HapticFeedback
 **[↑ back to top](#awesome-falcon-bms-tools)**